francofusco/wp3/README.md

 ### Adding the panels into SignalRGB's layouts

-Depending on which LED density you decided to use, copy the file named `design_info/wp3_signal_rgb_XXX_leds_per_tile.json` into the directory `Documents\WhirlwindFX\Components` and restart SignalRGB.
+Depending on which LED density you decided to use, copy the corresponding json files into the directory `Documents\WhirlwindFX\Components` and restart SignalRGB.
 In the *Devices* page, click on the controller that you are using and click on the "+" button to add a component.
 In the brand filter, scroll down and look for *WP3*, then select the appropriate component.
 Go to the *Layouts* page and position the panels in the canvas.
 You are all set :partying_face:

 ![imgs/signal_rgb_integration.gif](imgs/signal_rgb_integration.gif)